 More extreme cases of spleen dysfunction will result in a melancholy depression, heavy or extremely weak extremities, cold hands & feet, alcoholism, loss of appetite, edema, bloated belly, and a high susceptibility to infections.

-There are three basic food groups that push the spleen out of balance:
+There are three primary food groups that affect the spleen most strongly:

-1. concentrated sugars, sweets, and an excess of fruits.
-Sweets combined with oils or fats further stress the spleen
+1. Concentrated sugars, sweets, and an excess of fruits.
+Sweets combined with oils or fats stress the spleen even further.

-3. stimulants like coffee, green/black tea, yerba mate, cacao, even an excess of hot peppers,
+3. Stimulants like coffee, green/black tea, matcha, pu'er (mild), yerba mate, guyusa (mild), guarana, yohimbe, mahuang, cacao (mild), even an excess of hot peppers

-compounded of course by combining any of these in the same day or same meal.
+The effect is compounded of course, by combining any of these in the same day or same meal.

 Read the complete article: